James-PriestleyDev/Game-Of-21/README.md

     Entered invalid inputs to test the error handling measures inside the code.

-    Ran code through pep8 to ensure no faults or errors with code.
+    When I ran my code through pep8 there were issues with empty whitespaces.
+These have since been removed and now when I run my code through pep8 it gets the 'All clear, no errors found' response.